 Individuals who wish to declare their vocational intent prior to completion of pre-seminary studies may make application for preenrollment.
 Pre-enrollment applications are usually accepted at the beginning of the third college year.
-Application forms are available from the seminary Admissions Office.
+Application forms are available from the Office of Admissions and Records.
+A pre-enrollment fee of \$10.00 must accompany the completed application form.

-Pre-enrollment status gives the individual opportunity to make periodic reports of academic progress to the seminary, receive guidance in planning an optimum course of study, and encourages the individual to make his pre-seminary program an integral part of his total ministerial studies.
-It also enables the Board of Admissions to exercise better judgment at the time of application to the seminary because of an increased familiarity with the individual.
+Pre-enrollment status gives the individual opportunity to make periodic reports of academic progress to the Seminary, receive guidance in planning an optimum course of study, and encourages the individual to make his pre-seminary program an integral part of his total ministerial studies.
+It also enables the Board of Admissions to exercise better judgment at the time of application to the Seminary because of an increased familiarity with the individual.

 The application for pre-enrollment is processed by the Board of Admissions and the status, once granted, is renewable annually.
-For this reason, each applicant is asked to submit an annual report of his academic progress to the Director of Admissions.
-Upon completion of the pre-seminary studies, individuals who have been preenrolled must make regular application to the seminary.
+For this reason, each applicant is asked to submit an annual report of his academic progress to the Dean of Admissions and Records.
+Upon completion of the pre-seminary studies, individuals who have been pre-enrolled must make regular application to the Seminary.